shov/github-webhook-autodeploy/README.md

 *(Actually it abuse of express but just to KIS)*

 ## Installation
-If you have no node and npm, my advise is get it with [nvm](https://github.com/creationix/nvm).
+If you have no node and npm, my piece of advice is get it with [nvm](https://github.com/creationix/nvm).
 Because npm is a bit disabled with 'create project' functionality here is turn to use good old github clone.
 * `git clone https://github.com/shov/github-webhook-autodeploy.git`
 * `cd ./github-webhook-autodeploy`